 Rose is a screensaver for OS X that creates a variety of colorful, swirly animated images based on trigonometry.
-Version 2.0 is compatible with OS X 10.9 and 10.10 (and should run on later OS X releases as well).
+Version 2.1 is compatible with OS X 10.13 and later (see the software archive for earlier versions).
 Here's a reduced-size screenshot from Rose — this is the image used to make Rose's icon, obviously:

 I originally wrote Rose in 1989 or so, more than 25 years ago.
 It became a part of the After Dark screensaver package produced by Berkeley Systems, along with Satori and many other modules.
 After Dark is only a distant memory now, but in collaboration with Infinisys Ltd., I've revived Rose to run again.
 It's very nice to see code I wrote so long ago running on OS X!